lochan28/GDG/README.md

 # GDG
-for showcaseing the projects made in coloberayion with GDG on campus ssipmt.
+for showcasing the projects made in cooperation with GDG on campus ssipmt.